videotubes/tv-react/README.md

   `REACT_APP_CHATURBATE_VIDEO_ENDPOINT`

   Apart from that, for other API video URLs you can use the ones that already exist on each platform page.
-- npm install
+- pnpm install
-- npm run build
+- pnpm build
 - npx thirdweb@latest upload build -k `<secret key>`

 ### `Sample site`